 Learning Goals of the DMA Degree in Vocal Performance

-Upon completion of the DMA degree in Vocal Performance, students will have gained marked ability in their major area of study, refining their skills in solo performance, small ensemble, and large ensemble settings.
-Students will have established highly advanced knowledge and research skills in the academic study of music, including western music history and music theory as well as music in diverse cultural contexts.
-They will have prepared to become authoritative professionals in the field of vocal performance.
+Upon completion of the DMA degree in Vocal Performance, students will have gained marked ability in their major area of study, refining their skills in in the fields of opera, oratorio, and art song.

 Upon completion of the DMA degree in Vocal Performance, students will have learned to employ advanced critical thinking, research, and creative skills to contribute to the field of vocal performance and the broader musical and artistic environment in which they live.